FAU-CDI/drupal-legalgen/README.md

 # WissKI Legal Information

-Generate Legal Notice, Accessibility Statement, and Privacy Statement. <br />Format and contents of the generated pages are based on the *[RRZE's 'Legal' WordPress plugin](https://github.com/RRZE-Webteam/rrze-legal/tree/main)* adapted to the requirements of WissKI.<br />
+Generates Legal Notice, Accessibility Statement, and Privacy Statement. <br />Format and contents of the generated pages are based on the *[RRZE's 'Legal' WordPress plugin](https://github.com/RRZE-Webteam/rrze-legal/tree/main)* adapted to the requirements of WissKI.
 </br>
 </br>